mbjordan/JupiterJS/readme.md

 someTopic.pub('Console should log this topic');
 ```

-For more examples & documentation, go to http://honyovk.com/JupiterJS/.
+For more examples & documentation, see [Jupiter's homepage](http://honyovk.com/JupiterJS/).